Skip to content

 async afterModulesRegistered(app: Application, hono: Hono): Promise<void> {

-console.log("[DatabasePlugin] Database plugin initialization complete");
+message: '[DatabasePlugin] Database plugin initialization complete'

 // Add a health check endpoint